 My mortgage loan officer contacts me and says I need the following additional papers for the underwriter:

 - Home insurance statement with contact person and loan number

 Fair enough, but why didn't you ask me for this in the first 45 days?

-A senior mortgage officer stepped in and assured me that the mortgage refinance would go through.
-I spoke to PG&E and told them this delinquent payment penalty was egregious and they agreed to send me and my bank a “Clear Credit Letter” stating that the delinquency is removed and they have contacted all credit agencies to remove the penalty.
+They agreed to send me and my bank a “Clear Credit Letter” stating that the delinquency is removed and they contacted all credit agencies to remove the penalty.
 The senior mortgage officer even called PG&E to expedite the process.
+Phew.
 Good job Citibank!

 Mortgage Loan Saga: Day 85-90 – Aloha Emancipation

 Even though I knew we were closing in on the 90 day limit for closing, I decided to take advantage of a Hawaiian Airlines three-day sale and buy a round trip ticket to Honolulu for $328, including tax and fees.
 Was this irresponsible of me?
 No. A little stubborn and risky?
 Yes.

 I wasn't about to let this mortgage refinance saga derail my plans for having fun.
 Remember, making money and saving money are a means to a better lifestyle.
 Sitting around twiddling my thumbs in San Francisco waiting for Citibank, while I could be in Hawaii playing golf and surfing doesn't make sense.

 I told my mortgage officer and her boss that I was off to Hawaii, and that if they want me to sign the papers, I would do so when I return in a week.
 Alternatively, they could send a notary to my place of residence in Hawaii to get the process done.